atterpac/refresh/README.md

 Below describes the data that you recieve in the callback function as well as an example of how this could be used.

-Callbacks should return an hotato.EventHandle
+Callbacks should return an refresh.EventHandle

-`hotato.EventContinue` continues with the reload process as normal and follows the hotato ruleset defined in the config
+`refresh.EventContinue` continues with the reload process as normal and follows the hotato ruleset defined in the config

-`hotato.EventBypass` disregards all config rulesets and restarts the exec process
+`refresh.EventBypass` disregards all config rulesets and restarts the exec process

-`hotato.EventIgnore` ignores the event and continues monitoring
+`refresh.EventIgnore` ignores the event and continues monitoring

 ```go
 // Called whenever a change is detected in the filesystem